This all began when I had a 24K Gold V-Wax and LED Vajacial at VSpot in New York City. Yep. Let me explain.

 This may very well be my favorite product of the bunch as it works, of course, but it also smells like coconuts (and I'm a sucker for a vacation theme).
 DeoDoc specially formulates this product to soothe, calm, and moisturize your skin after shaving—and even though I don't shave, it's utterly wonderful.
 It reduces itching, red spots, and offers a silky-soft result.

-SweetSpot's new pH-balanced pads gently exfoliate courtesy of a blend of glycolic acid, papaya, and pineapple enzymes—and brighten at the same time.
-Willowbark extract helps to reduce dark spots, evening out your skin tone, and aloe vera soothes any lingering irritation.
+SweetSpot's new pH-balanced pads promise to gently exfoliate courtesy of a blend of glycolic acid, papaya, and pineapple enzymes—and brighten at the same time.
+Willowbark extract is meant to help reduce dark spots, evening out your skin tone, and aloe vera soothes any lingering irritation.
 Plus, they're entirely vegan.
 I use these in between at-home facials for some added exfoliation or brightening in a pinch.

 Scott AM, Stehlik P, Clark J, et al. Blue-light therapy for acne vulgaris: A systematic review and meta-analysis.
 Ann Fam Med.
 2019;17(6):545-553. doi:10.1370/afm.2445